5 Unique Race Medals That You’ll Want to Earn

 Highlands Trout Mountain Challenge

 One of the ways in which members of the community are involved in the race is through the hand weaving of miniature replicas of the traditional Basotho hat.
 These cone-shaped miniature hats, which symbolize the unification of Lesotho, are then purchased from the Basotho women by the race organizers.
 Each replica is attached to a full marathon finisher’s medal as a keepsake of this beautiful race.
-A truly unique race reward that also empowers and benefits the women of Katse Village!
+A truly one of the unique race medals that also empowers and benefits the women of Katse Village!

 Little Rock Half Marathon